 \textbf{Distance-based invariants}.
 Significant results on matching rigid shapes and registering finite clouds were obtained in \cite{yang2015go, maron2016point,dym2019linearly}.
-The total distribution of pairwise distances is complete for point clouds in general position \cite{boutin2004reconstructing}, though infinitely many counter-examples are known, see $T\not\cong K$ in the first two pictures of Fig.~\ref{fig:4-point_sets}.
+The total distribution of pairwise distances is complete for point clouds in general position \cite{boutin2004reconstructing}, though infinitely many counter-examples are known, see the non-isometric clouds $T\not\cong K$ of 4 points in the first two pictures of Fig.~\ref{fig:4-point_sets}.